ThemeZee/gambit/readme.txt

 == Changelog ==

+= 1.3.2 =
+* improved styling of image captions
+* improved styling of galleries

 = 1.3.1 =
 * added new section for Blog settings
 * added new setting to deactivate Magazine widgets on blog index

 = 1.3 =
 * added improved Magazine Widget Customizer Control